PreethaSaha/Lorentzian-Fit-kit/README.md

 ## Input Data Format:

-The input data should contain two columns: one for the independent variable X (e.g., wavelength, frequency) and another for the corresponding dependent variable Y (e.g., intensity, amplitude).
+The input data should contain two columns of equal length: one for the independent variable X (e.g., wavelength, frequency) and another for the corresponding dependent variable Y (e.g., intensity, amplitude).

-Note that the code assumes input data consisting of a minimum 20 (X,Y) datapoints.
+Note that the code assumes an input data consisting of a minimum 20 (X,Y) datapoints.

 ## Output:

-The script generates a plot showing the original data points along with the fitted Lorentzian curve and the selected baseline, in an output file name 'test.png'.
-Additionally, it prints the parameters of the fitted Lorentzian curve.
+The script prints the parameters of the fitted Lorentzian curve: $k$, $x_0$, $\Gamma$ and the respective parameters of the fitted baseline.
+Optionally, it generates a plot showing the original data points along with the fitted Lorentzian curve and the selected baseline, in an user-defined path and an output file name 'test.png'.

 ## License: